Jamedjo/himg/README.md

 end
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Run directly from the command line to output an image

 ```bash
 bundle exec cargo run --example file bundle exec cargo run --example file -- path/to/file.html
 ```

+## Development

+1. Run `bin/setup` to install dependencies.
+2. Run `rake spec` to run the tests with the default development setup
+3. Run `appraisal rake spec` to run tests against different versions of rails and to confirm that the gem works in a plain ruby environment
+4. Run `bin/console` for an interactive prompt that will allow you to experiment.
+5. Run `RAILS_ENV=development bundle exec spec/dummy/dummy_rails server` to check the dummy app.
+  - http://localhost:3000/users/jamedjo.png will display an opengraph compatible png
+  - http://localhost:3000/users/jamedjo.himg will also render the same png
+  - http://localhost:3000/users/jamedjo will render an HTML page with opengraph meta tags
+6. To install this gem onto your local machine, run `bundle exec rake install`.

+## Releases

+To release a new version:
+1. Update the version number in `version.rb`
+2. Update the version number in `ext/himg/Cargo.toml`
+3. Run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing